 The “Decoding Dependency” semantic is defined in [IETF RFC 5583].
 This semantic may be used with H.248 as well as other SDP attributes (e.g. a=depend) to describe decoding dependencies for layered codings.

+[IETF RFC 5583] does not define a mechanism to negotiate an unidirectional use of the DDP semantics between peers other than the one implicitly given by defining one of the streams as unidirectional.
+The mgroup/groupse property allows for defining a uni-directional use of the DDP semantics also if all the grouped streams are bi-directional.
+However, as this use does not have an SDP counterpart between SDP peers, it is discouraged.

 [End Correction]

 2.11 Directionality of the BUNDLE semantics